smoeding/puppet-openssl/REFERENCE.md

 Data type: `String`

 The file owner used for the resource.
-Default value: `root`.

 Default value: 'root'